JoaoOMago/JoaoOMago/README.md

 I did my high school education at ETEC Pedro Ferreira alves as a Mechatronic technician in Mogi Mirim.

-Here is a random fact about me - I have been on this planet for **8014 days**.
+Here is a random fact about me - I have been on this planet for **8015 days**.

-And here is a just a random fact -  **In the wild, the poinsettia flower can reach a height of 12 feet, and have leaves that are eight inches across.**.
+And here is a just a random fact -  **The game Monopoly was once very popular in Cuba; however, Fidel Castro ordered that all games be destroyed**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)